 Regardless of where you stand on the debate of whether art imitates life or life imitates art, one can’t deny the impact “stoner culture” has had on Hollywood.
 Films portraying baked besties—from Cheech and Chong to Harold and Kumar—have long been a hit on the silver screen.
 By exaggerating characters’ paranoia, hunger, or both, these flicks continue to rack up laughs with plotlines focused on recreational marijuana use.
 Science tells us THC is the reason why marijuana gives us the munchies, but given the cannabinoid’s chemical composition, it sure got us wondering about others.
-For instance, what about cannabidiol, also known as CBD?
-Does CBD make you hungry?
+For instance, what about cannabidiol (better known as CBD)?
+Does CBD oil make you hungry?
 We’ve got the answer.

 Since both THC and CBD are both cannabinoids from the cannabis plant, it’s easy to see why someone might assume CBD makes you hungry.
 But before we get to that, let’s talk about why THC gives you the munchies.
 The CB1 and CB2 receptors are two elements of the endocannabinoid system (ECS), which regulates many functions within our bodies and keep us even-keeled and running optimally.
 THC binds directly to the CB1 receptor and plays an instrumental role in our appetite.